Changing the way we deliver major road projects

 How do I join a panel?

-MRPV will assess applications to join the MRPV Construction or Design Panels on an annual basis, with the next annual intake to start the week commencing 19 September 2022.
+MRPV will assess applications to join the MRPV Construction or Design Panels on an annual basis, with the next annual intake anticipated to commence late 2023.
 If your organisation is interested in joining a panel, please get in touch via the email address below and further details will be provided.